mattglover/MGCheckbox/README.md

 ## License

 All code is licensed under the MIT license.
-See the LICENSE file for more details.
+See the LICENSE file for more details